Brosa1/tcore-docs/docs/plugins/create/lifecycle.md

   Plugin Env-->>TagoCore: Success
 `}/>

-After TagoCore is started, it will iterate through each Plugin environment send a message for it to load.
+After TagoCore is started, it will iterate through each Plugin environment and send a message for it to load.
 Once that message is received, the Plugin environment will make a call to the `onLoad` function of each module.

-Once all `onLoad` calls have been resolved, the Plugin environment sends a message to TagoCore, who in turn marks the Plugin as `started`.
+Once all `onLoad` calls have been resolved, the Plugin environment sends a message to TagoCore, which in turn marks the Plugin as `started`.

 While the Plugin environment tries its best, it doesn't guarantee that the `onLoad` function of each module will be